janeshsutharios/DSA_iOS_Swift/DSA_Tips.md

 3. **Dry Run with Odd Test Cases**
    Manually test your solution with at least two non-trivial or edge (odd) test cases to verify correctness.

+## 🧠 Maximize Your Focus
+**Use the maximum of your brain and utilize each minute.** Stay sharp and intentional with your time and attention.